nikhil9066/pca_biplot/README.md

-# README for PCA and Clustering Analysis of NCI60 Data
+# PCA and Clustering Analysis of NCI60 Data

 ## Overview